Travel Ideas Near Manila

 Nevertheless, most of these tourists go to beaches and famous tourist attractions far from the central city, Manila.
 If they are given some time to explore more and appreciate shortstops and simple surprises, they would probably have a great time in the nearby landscapes of the neighboring cities in the Northern and Southern parts of Manila.

 Here are some ideas to take into account.

-The Philippines is a very religious country, with Catholicism at the top.
-In this Christian nation, there are a lot of old churches which were made over 400 years ago or more.
+The Philippines is a known religious country, with Catholicism at the top.
+In this Christian nation, there are a lot of old churches that were made over 400 years ago or more.
 There are even some known churches that are already part of the UNESCO Heritage list.
 However, you don't need to travel far away from Manila to see these churches.

 In the heart of Manila, you can visit:

 A church mainly built to serve the Chinese community converts that Dominican priests had in the earlier times.
 This church is also known as Minor Basilica of St. Lorenzo Ruiz and Our Lady of the Most Holy Rosary Parish

 - Quiapo Church, 1586